mait-you/Born2beroot/README.md

 | **User Messages**       | Clear and improved | Traditional       | Interactive       |
 | **Default Installation**| Installed by default | Installed by default | Needs manual installation |
 | **Complex Functionality** | Limited          | Powerful          | Powerful          |

+## What’s a AppArmor
+**AppArmor** is a security module for the Linux kernel that provides mandatory access control (MAC).
+It restricts the capabilities of applications by defining profiles that specify what resources they can access, such as files, network resources, and system calls.
+This helps prevent applications from performing unauthorized actions, thus reducing the impact of potential vulnerabilities.
+AppArmor is easy to configure and is often used to enhance system security by limiting what each application can do.